blocksninja/das-coin/doc/README.md

-Das Core 0.12.1
+Tribe Core 0.12.1
 =====================

-This is the official reference wallet for Das digital currency and comprises the backbone of the Das peer-to-peer network.
-You can [download Das Core](https://www.das.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Tribe digital currency and comprises the backbone of the Tribe peer-to-peer network.
+You can [download Tribe Core](https://www.das.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Das on your native platform.
+The following are some helpful notes on how to run Tribe on your native platform.

 ### Unix

-You need the Qt4 run-time libraries to run Das-Qt.
+You need the Qt4 run-time libraries to run Tribe-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4